petebachant/petebachant.github.io/_posts/2024-12-06-failed-to-repro.markdown

   - Reproducibility
 ---

-I recently received an email from my former PhD advisor introducing me to a grad student interested in using some experimental data we had collected a decade ago to validate some simulations.
+My former PhD advisor
+emailed me recently regarding a grad student interested in using some experimental data we had collected a decade ago to validate some simulations.
 The repo from the experiment was still up on